1) DISCORSE ON METHOD

 THEA ROSSI (CENTRO STUDI AMERICANISTICI “CIRCOLO AMERINDIANO” – UNIVERSITÀ DEGLI STUDI “G. D’ANNUNZIO” CHIETI-PESCARA, ITALIA) email@example.com

-This session propose a reflection on movements and workflows, objects and human capital which distinguished the history of transatlantic connections between Europe and America.
+This session proposes a reflection on movements and workflows, objects and human capital which distinguished the history of transatlantic connections between Europe and America.
 We propose to prefer three focuses, through a perspective which has the aim to promote a multidisciplinary dialogue.
-The first: dynamics and processes, both real and symbolic, which distinguished last century migratory phenomenon towards America, especially between the two World War, and at the same time the relative back migration movement, in particular during last thirty years, because of socio-political and economical connections.
+The first: dynamics and processes, both real and symbolic, which distinguished last century migratory phenomenon towards America, especially between the two World War, and at the same time the relative back migration movement, in particular during the last thirty years, because of socio-political and economical connections.
 The second: connections with plait both contexts, which create a common patrimony, which is material and immaterial.
 In addition to goods and manufactured products, we will take in great consideration the creation of a common imaginary.
-The third: we will extend this reflection to nomadisms phenomena at the time of globalization: the constant stream of human resources, negotiation and contact between cultures, together with all possible new sort of integration which tend to combine local and global.
+The third: we will extend this reflection to nomadisms phenomena at the time of globalization: the constant stream of human resources, negotiation and contact between cultures, together with all possible new sorts of integration which tend to combine local and global.

 6) ETHNOMUSICOLOGY: SURVIVAL, CONTINUITY AND NEW CONTRIBUTIONS OF THE MUSIC AND TRADITIONAL DANCES IN AMERICA

 MARÍA LINA PICCONI (CENTRO STUDI AMERICANISTICI “CIRCOLO AMERINDIANO”) firstname.lastname@example.org